 How Long is the Unlawful Detainer Process in Florida?

 A Homeowner files an Unlawful Detainer to remove a person from their property.
-Unlike an Eviction, there is no lease and rent is not paid.
-Another reason they file is to remove a family member or ex-fiance.
-This takes 5 weeks.
+Unlike an Eviction, this process removes an Individual does not pay rent and does not have a lease.
+This can also be filed to remove a family member or ex-fiancé.
+This can take 5 weeks.
 However, it can take longer if the process is not complied with.
+Additionally, if a response is filed that alleges that there is a lease or an interest in the property, the five weeks can be extended.

 While it may seem simple, it is important to meet with an Attorney to learn about your rights.
 Any mistake can delay a Homeowner’s ability to remove the Individual from their property.
 As a result, they will have to refile the case costing them more time and money.